-Signed URLs
+Format of Signed URLs

 Signed URLs allow end users to access objects in a distribution that is configured to serve private content.
 The URLs include extra information that restricts access to the cached objects.
-For information about the format of signed URLs, see Using a Signed URL to Serve Private Content (p.
-84).
+For information about the format of signed URLs, see Serving Private Content through CloudFront (p.
+87).